This section will hopefully answer most of the questions not already answered in the other sections.

 This is the same reasoning or logic that is used by insurance companies in setting automotive insurance premium rates.
 Premiums tend to be high for the first few years because statistically a new driver is less likely due to the lack of experience in the driver's seat to maneuver correctly to avoid an avoidable accident when compared to a seasoned driver....
 Muscle Memory!

 First of all, the Northern Crane Martial Arts Association is not a business and it is not operated as one.
+Instead, the word 'club' could be used to describe how the organization is operated.
 We could care less about profits and losses, marketing, advertising or whether we have many or just a few members.
-We are limited by space and can safely and comfortably accommodate only a few individuals in our training facility (dojo) at any given time so we are not concerned about having a lot of students.
+We are only limited by space and can safely and comfortably accommodate only a few individuals in our training facility (dojo) at any given time so we are not concerned about having a lot of students.

 We do not have any young children training at the facility, so we can concentrate on many survival tactics, techniques and strategies that are not appropriate for them to be exposed to.